totom3ndez/totom3ndez/readme.md

 <br>

 ### Proyects
-- Family tree generator [Arbológico](https://totom3ndez.github.io/Arbologico/) :deciduous_tree:
+- Family tree generator [Arbológico](https://totom3ndez.github.io/Arbologico/) :deciduous_tree: <a class="github-button" href="https://github.com/totom3ndez/Arbologico" data-icon="octicon-star" aria-label="Star totom3ndez/Arbologico on GitHub">Star</a>
-<p>In this website you could create your own family tree, save it to finish it later and export it in PNG format.
+<p>On this website you could create your own family tree, save it to finish it later and export it in PNG format.
   It was built with static <b>HTML</b> code, <b>Javascript</b> using <b>jQuery</b> and styled with <b>SASS</b>.
   Developed with <b>Gulp</b>.</p>